Oweis-Nd/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la display current directory content in long format with user group IDs display numerically and hidden file Why? mkdir ls use to create a directory name
 Why?
+mv Is use to move file or directories to another file or directory Why?